 - Disability (both physical and mental disabilities and includes HIV and AIDS)

 These factors listed above are “protected categories” under the federal Fair Housing Act of 1968, as amended (42 U.S. Code § § 3601-3619 and 3631).
 Although Georgia landlords are legally free to reject applicants based on a number of things like bad credit history, negative references from previous landlords, or consistently paying rent late, or other factors that make the tenant a bad risk, a landlord cannot refuse to rent to a tenant based on any of the protected categories listed above.

 According to some reports, 60 percent of housing discrimination complaints are based on disability.
 This is often due to the landlord’s unwillingness to make reasonable accommodations.
 Only 26% of all housing complaints were related to racial discrimination.

 As a landlord, it is important that you protect your interests, but act fairly and in accordance with the law.
 That’s why it is always advisable to have experienced real estate counsel to assist you.

 Experienced.
 Passionate.
 Successful.

 At the Law Offices of Mark Weinstein, we practice real estate law in Georgi.
-It’s what we’ve done for over 30 years.
+It’s what we’ve done since 2001.
 We handle all aspects of real estate.
 We have offices in Cumming, Georgia and we serve clients in and around Atlanta, Marietta, Roswell, Sandy Springs, Kennesaw, Forsyth County, and a number of other counties in Georgia.
 To schedule your free phone consultation, call 770-888-7707.
-Or you can contact us here, or send inquiries by e-mail to: firstname.lastname@example.org.
+Or you can contact us here, or send inquiries by e-mail to: email@example.com.